Business Intelligence in Manufacturing

 Once you have the data in a data warehouse there are lots of ways to report it.
 This is probably where the tools have gained most ground.
 Solutions that have previously only possible for large industrials are now available and accessible to SME’s.
 Using Power BI, Tableau or Qlik (Power BI being our weapon of choice) to provide the front end functionality.

-The newest area of technology is the world of Machine Learning or more excitedly AI.
+The in vogue area of AI/Machine Learning is having an effect.
+Although the main interest in the media is Large Language Model generative AI, really in industry and business intelligence it is Machine Learning that matters.
 This is really a form of statistical analysis that has been available to the biggest businesses for decades.
 However, this is now affordable to smaller businesses and increasingly with some off the shelf functionality built into modern tooling.
 Power BI will now try to bring to your attention trends that might be of interest.
 Being able to exploit these opportunities is still dependent on having a solid base of data to work with.
+All the major tool sets are pulling Machine Learning capabilities in, we've got to get these benefits into peoples hands.

 What Should you do Next